leo19941227/leo19941227.github.io/_pages/about.md

 > [My publication list](https://scholar.google.com/citations?user=R1mNI8QAAAAJ&hl=en)

-Hi!
-I am Leo, a Ph.D. candidate in computer science at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php) and [Lin-shan Lee](https://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) in the Speech Processing and Machine Learning (SPML) Group.
+Shu-wen Yang is a Ph.D. candidate in computer science at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/), advised by [Prof. Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php) and [Prof. Lin-shan Lee](https://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) in the Speech Processing and Machine Learning (SPML) Group.
-I am fortunate enough to work with several thoughtful and respectable senior researchers, including [Shinji Watanabe (CMU)](https://sites.google.com/view/shinjiwatanabe) and [Abdelrahman Mohamed (Meta/Rembrand)](https://www.cs.toronto.edu/~asamir/).
-I also learn a lot from and am continuously motivated by several strong peers, including [Jiatong Shi (CMU)](http://shijt.site/), [Wen-Chin Huang (Nagoya)](https://unilight.github.io/), and [Andy T. Liu (NTU)](https://andi611.github.io/).
-I am also honored to be awarded the [Google PhD Fellowship 2024](https://research.google/programs-and-events/phd-fellowship/recipients/).
+His research interest lies in representation learning for general speech encoders.
+He has published over 10 papers in speech-related top conferences and journals.
+His research has accumulated over 2,100 citations and an h-index of 14 on Google Scholar.
+He co-organized the SUPERB benchmark and challenge, now adopted by over 40 institutions.
+He also co-created the S3PRL speech toolkit, which has earned over 2,300 stars on GitHub and is used by more than 150 open-source projects.
+He gave tutorials on speech representations at NAACL 2022, ICASSP 2022, and Interspeech 2022.
+He co-organized the SUPERB Challenge @ IEEE SLT 2022 and SPARKS Workshop @ IEEE ASRU 2023.
+He received the Google Ph.D.
+Fellowship in 2024.
-Finally, I enjoy playing the piano in my free time, under the guidance of my respected mentor [Yiin Bin Yang](https://www.linkedin.com/in/yiin-bin-yang-a844267a).
+Finally, I enjoy playing the piano in my free time, under the guidance of [Yiin Bin Yang](https://www.linkedin.com/in/yiin-bin-yang-a844267a).
 (See [my hobbies](./hobbies.md))

 (My [Curriculum Vitae](https://drive.google.com/file/d/13MlqgO1dAaqib4jw0zRX7BLNHqYhs7zG/view?usp=sharing))

 ---

-My research is dedicated to developing a human-level perception system that comprehensively understands speech—from acoustics to linguistics—and its interplay with other modalities such as audio, vision, and natural language.
-My primary direction is on representation learning, a field that has garnered various names recently.
+My primary direction is on speech representation learning, a field that has garnered various names recently.
 My recent efforts concentrate on self-supervised learning, representation generalizability, and efficient pre-training.

 - **Self-Supervised Learning (SSL)**: Learning speech representations from unlabeled data.
 We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
 Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).